ada-x64/cubething.dev/static/posts/building_this_site.md

 [Deno](https://deno.land) is a server-side JavaScript runtime with native Typescript support.
 It is written in Rust and is focused on security and web compatibility.
 The original goal for Deno was to be a successor runtime to Node.js.
 It was announced in a 2018 talk called [10 Things I Regret about Node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA).
 There was quite a bit of buzz around it when it first launched, but that hype has died down a bit in favor of [Bun](https://bun.sh).
 Being a Rust programmer, of course I had heard of Deno, and being a Typescript programmer, I wanted to give a native TS runtime a shot.
 So I decided to give it a try and built this website with it.

 My experience with Deno has been pretty good, though there are a few things I struggled with.
 Installing and using Deno has been a breeze.
 The native typescript support is fantastic, and the global cache means your repository doesn't get cluttered with nonsense - and you save disk space.
 My main problem is that some TypeScript dependency resolution fails.
-For example, this website is using [ PrismJS ](https://prismjs.com) to highlight code blocks.
+For example, this website is using [PrismJS](https://prismjs.com) to highlight code blocks.
 However, the type specifications for language extensions fail to load, causing around 1 second of latency between builds while it tries to fetch the (non-existent) dependencies.
-This is likely a compatibility issue, since Deno doesn't aim for total Node.js interoperation.
-There is probably workaround for this, but I have to find this.
-However, I also got this error when loading in the Katex dependencies from [deno gfm](https://deno.land/x/gfm@0.2.1), which is used in the officially supported Fresh framework.
+This is a compatibility issue - loading ESModules from a CDN often results in a lack of type definitions, especially for packages which don't include types out of the box.
+I haven't had luck with _any_ CDN, which is a huge problem for Deno's proposition to use CDN based dependency management.
+More on this [below](#dependency_management).

 Aside from these few issues, my experience with Deno has been pretty good.
 It's fantastic for spinning up quick TS scripts, and using `deno compile` makes it easy to spin up executables.
 Though, I wonder to what extent this is a good idea.
 Why not opt for a scripting language that has been designed for server-side use, like Python or Ruby, and which have sane defaults?
 Perhaps Deno's safety model is appealing, though I wonder if the executable sizes and speeds are worth the tradeoff.
 (I'll have to look into that.)